Window cleaners clean windows and other glass in shops, schools, offices, hospitals and homes.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Window cleaners may specialise in aerial window cleaning of tall buildings.
+Window cleaners may specialise in cleaning tall buildings, or in eco-friendly cleaning without chemicals.